 The Mental Health Unit also represents individuals subjected to involuntary placement better known as “the Baker Act.”
 If a person is deemed to have a mental illness and is a harm to self, others, or self-neglectful, that person could be committed involuntarily to a hospital for examination and treatment for up to 72 hours.
 If the hospital believes that a person should be kept longer, a petition is filed with the court and a hearing can be held.
 Our office represents those patients at their hearings to ensure that they are not needlessly held against their will.

-The client’s compliance with the program requirements and progress in treatment are monitored through regularly scheduled court appearances.
+The client’s compliance with the program requirements and progress in treatment is monitored through regularly scheduled court appearances.
 Drug Court is an accountability court and sanctions may be imposed by the Judge for noncompliance with treatment or testing requirements.
 Upon the client’s successful completion of the program, the State will drop the charges.

 The Mental Health Specialty Division “T,” is located at the Criminal Justice Complex in West Palm Beach.
 It was created in 2009 to resolve felony competency cases.
 There is a single Mental Health Specialty Division Judge.
-More information regarding Veteran’s Court may be found on the 15th Judicial Circuit website at: https://www.15thcircuit.com/services/mental-health
+More information regarding Mental Health Court may be found on the 15th Judicial Circuit website at: https://www.15thcircuit.com/services/mental-health

 Individuals with mental health needs have unique problems in navigating the criminal justice system.
 To assist these individuals, the Public Defender’s Office has three attorneys (the “Mental Health Unit”) assigned to handle all qualifying clients in the division.
 When a client cannot assist her or his attorney in their defense, the Mental Health attorney will request a competency evaluation and represent the client at a competency hearing in Mental Health Court.
 If the client is declared not competent to proceed to trial, the Mental Health Unit will fight for a proper placement for the client.
 The Mental Health Unit also represents felony defendants believed not guilty by reason of insanity.
 The unit includes a licensed social worker and a dedicated legal assistant who aid in the representations of these clients.
 The Mental Health Unit represents clients charged with a variety of offenses until the completion of their case.